lincex7845/pallindrome/README.md

 * Go to palindrome.api folder (cd palindrome.api/ )
 * Compile the application typing: _mvn clean install_
-* After that you can run the application.
+* After that, you can run the application.
 Type: _java -jar target/palindrome.api-1.jar server palindrome-configuration.yml_
-* Using a REST client application, such as Postman, perfom the following GET operations:
+* Use a REST client application, such as Postman.
+Then, do the following GET operations:
   * [http://localhost:9000/palindrome/v1/range?min=1&max=1000000](http://localhost:9000/palindrome/v1/range?min=1&max=1000000)
-  The previous version, works well if the maximum value is less than or equal to 1 million
+  In the previous version, it works well if the maximum value is less than or equal to 1 million
   * [http://localhost:9000/palindrome/v2/range?min=1&max=1000000](http://localhost:9000/palindrome/v2/range?min=1&max=1000000)
-  The newest version, It is suggested if the maximum value is greater than 1 million, because it gets the result in parallel manner.
+  In the newest version, It is suggested if the maximum value is greater than 1 million, because it gets the result in a parallel manner.
-* They both returns a JSON with the structure:
+* They both return a JSON with the following structure:
 ~~~~
 {
   "palindromeStrings": {